|Lat/Lon:||52.46553°N / 3.78342°W|

 There is only one account of the battle, which can be found in the 'Annals of Owen Glyndŵr' written by the poet Gruffydd Hiraethog many years later in 1550.

-A monument commemorating the event is located at the Nant y Moch Dam, located several kilometres south of the probable site of the battle.
+A monument commemorating the event is located at the Nant y Moch Dam, located several kilometers south of the probable site of the battle.

 In winter the area is much quieter as most tourists prefer to visit the area when it's warm.
 In winter conditions an ice axe and crampons should probably be carried.
 Despite the areas comparatively low altitude it can get very cold with temperatures dropping to near Arctic levels, many inexperienced walkers and climbers have been caught out in these conditions most are rescued safely by mountain rescue teams however occasionally the consequences are more serious.